 License

 Both Neon Postgres and Turso have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both tools have similar popularity levels, with Neon Postgres having 22,521 stars and Turso having 16,939 stars on GitHub.
-In terms of developer contributions, Neon Postgres has 1,018 forks, indicating strong developer engagement.
+Both tools have similar popularity levels, with Neon Postgres having 22,901 stars and Turso having 17,147 stars on GitHub.
+In terms of developer contributions, Neon Postgres has 1,060 forks, indicating strong developer engagement.

-Turso shows more recent development activity with its last commit 9 days ago, while Neon Postgres was last updated 2 months ago.
+Turso shows more recent development activity with its last commit 8 days ago, while Neon Postgres was last updated 3 months ago.
 This suggests Turso is being more actively maintained.

-Both tools share common technology foundations, being built with JavaScript, Bash, Python, Rust, C, Objective-C, Java, C#.
+Both tools share common technology foundations, being built with JavaScript, Bash, Python, C, Rust, Objective-C, Java, C#.
 However, they differ in their additional technology choices: Neon Postgres uses Swift while Turso leverages CSS, Typescript, C++, Lua.

 Neon Postgres has been in development longer, starting 5 years ago, compared to Turso which began 4 years ago.
 This 1.5-year head start suggests Neon Postgres may have more mature features and established processes.